Yarr/Yarr/docs/rootscripts.md

 ###Threshold Plots

 Plots and fits 1D histograms showing [Number of Pixels] versus [Threshold Value (e)] for each of the RD53A FEs and one stacked plot; the combined plot is used to get the fit for the stacked plot.
-Plots 1D histograms showing [Number of Pixels] versus [Range of Threshold Values (deviation from the mean)] for each of the RD53A FEs.
+Plots 1D histograms showing [Number of Pixels] versus [Range of Threshold Values (deviation from the mean)] for each of the RD53A FEs and one stacked plot.
 Plots 2D histogram showing the [Threshold Value (e)] for each pixel.
+Uses ThresholdMap.dat files.

 ```bash
 $ ./plotWithRoot_Threshold path/to/directory file_ext